jncraton/memvulnscan/readme.md

 # memvulnscan

-Scans process memory using specified parameters.
+Scans Windows process memory using specified parameters.
 This is useful for vulnerability scanning.

 The default parameters will search for database credentials in the form of